Orange Collective

 Mitigation

-Retool's $138.6M ARR [3] sits on a templating framework and drag-and-drop UI that predate LLMs — poor training data, rigid UX, structural incompatibility with prompt-first authoring.
+Retool shipped an AI app builder for non-developers in 2025 — the response has started.
+But its $138.6M ARR [3] sits on a templating framework and drag-and-drop UI that predate LLMs — poor training data, rigid UX, structural incompatibility with prompt-first authoring.
 Bolting an AI front-end onto a closed-template architecture cannibalizes the legacy seat motion the same way an AI-first IDE would cannibalize a JetBrains.
 Vercel and the hyperscalers can ship UI generators but not the enterprise connector / RBAC / audit matrix that's the actual moat.
 Vybe is building the version that doesn't have to bend a legacy.

 Risk